SetProtocol/STIPS/STIPS/STIP-005.md

 To delever, we sell vETH, paying off our debt balance.
 Depending on the implementation of the protocol, slippage, fees, and funding will be realized as PnL

-1. Manager calls PerpModule to fetch data from PerpProtocol via PerpProtocolAdapter contract and calculates a *quoteUnits* amount to sell for their rebalance (as in the lever user flow)
+1. Manager calls PerpModule to fetch data from PerpProtocol via PerpProtocolAdapter contract and calculates a *baseUnits* amount to sell for their rebalance (as in the lever user flow)

-2. Manager calls *PerpModule.delever(setToken, quoteUnits, quoteMinReceiveUnits)*
+2. Manager calls *PerpModule.delever(setToken, baseUnits, quoteReceiveUnits)*

 3. PerpModule:
 	+ calculates: *totalQuoteAmount = quoteUnits * setToken.totalSupply*
 	+ calculates: *closePositionAmount* = totalQuoteAmount / vETH price*
-	+ calculates: *quoteMinReceiveAmount = quoteMinReceiveUnits * setToken.totalSupply*
+	+ calculates: *quoteReceiveAmount = quoteReceiveUnits * setToken.totalSupply*
 	+ calls PerpProtocolAdapter.trade configured with:

 	    ```
 	    baseAsset = vETH
 	    isBaseToQuote = true  // e.g sell vETH to realize USDC
 	    isExactAmount = true
 	    amount = closePositionAmount
 	    minReceived = quoteMinReceivedUnits